stormatters image

 Nrsimha and Krishna in ISKCON Culture

 Lord Nrsimha and Lord Krishna are prominent cultural symbols in ISKCON that take on mythic proportions in retrospect of the child abuse that took place.
 The perpetrators stripped children of their faith through torture, while quoting from scripture that Prahlada happily gave up his toys.
 This is another example of using scripture to justify the abusers' selfishness and neglect.
 Perhaps teachers were so unable to comprehend the scriptures, that they read the story of Prahlada and thought that taking away children's toys was a perquisite for spiritual attainment.
 Prahlada gave up interest in toys because he was absorbed in the highest levels of devotional ecstasy; a state that even great yogis rarely attain after many births.
 In truth, ISKCON children sorely missed having toys and received violent beatings if teachers found a toy or comic book in their personal belongings.
 They felt helpless and abandoned, anything but spiritual.
-Some even gave up believing that god would protect them.
+Some even gave up believing that God would protect them.

 For about ten years, a former gurukula student has run her own business selling homemade Krishna dolls.
 Her work, which insures that even the most rigid ISKCON followers can find acceptable toys for their children, takes on numinous significance.

 Every year the temples hold big festivals for the advent of Krishna (midnight on the eighth day of the moon in August-September) and the appearance of Lord Nrsimha (dusk on the fourteenth night of the waxing moon in May).
 On these appearance days, devotees fast, recite the stories, and sing traditional songs about the pastimes.
 In the case of Lord Krishna, the month of Damodara (August-September) is set aside for remembrance of Krishna's childhood pastimes.
-There are many other observances to remember Krishna's nature as a loving and compassionate god, such as the worship of Govardhana Hill.
+There are many other observances to remember Krishna's nature as a loving and compassionate God, such as the worship of Govardhana Hill.

 In the daily ceremonies in every ISKCON temple, devotees sing the following prayers to Lord Nrsimha (Sanskrit with English translations):